-Why choose Twin Cities German Immersion School?
+Why Choose Twin Cities German Immersion School?

-The Strengths of TCGIS
+The Strength of TCGIS

-- Small class sizes ensuring individualized attention — maximum 24 students per class
+- Small class sizes ensuring individualized attention

 - Full-day immersion kindergarten.